PitchBook Tone of Voice — VC & PE

 What makes PitchBook's brand voice unique?

 PitchBook stands out through their vc, pe, data communication style.
-Their central brand tension — "Private vs. Public" — shapes every message they craft in the Finance sector.
+Their central brand tension, "Private vs. Public", shapes how they communicate across the Finance sector.

 What language style does PitchBook use?

-PitchBook uses data-driven language with literal messaging.
-Their sentences are typically statement in structure, using the present tense.
+PitchBook uses data-driven language, with literal messaging, in statement-style sentences, using the present tense.